-Rare Earth Elements (REE) are metals having many similar properties.
+Rare Earth Elements (REE) are metals that have many similar properties.
 The global demand for rare earth elements has increased significantly in line with their expansion into high-end technology, environment, and economic areas.
 In this post, we see the importance of Rare Earth Elements and their strategic significance.

 What is a Rare Earth Element (REE)?